Andrew-Jones657/andrew-jones657.github.io/Projects.md

 <h1 style="text-align:center;"> Welcome to my Projects Page </h1>

 <p> This page contains my academic, personal, and professional projects.
-By clicking on one of the image thumbnails below, you will be directed to that project. </p> <br>
+Click on the image thumbnails below to be directed to the respectice project. </p> <br>

 <h3> Professional Projects </h3> <br>